Improved energy barrier in higher-dimensional hypergraph product codes: Introduction

-Notably, Quintavalle et al. demonstrated that all 3D hypergraph product codes exhibit confinement in X-components (under their experimental setup), making them single-shot correctable against adversarial Z-type errors~\cite{Quintavalle2021single}.
-This confinement induces a lower bound on the energy barrier.
-However, we demonstrate that this confinement-derived lower bound is not optimal.
-Our approach, based on analyzing logical operator structures, provides a more accurate characterization of the energy landscape of those LDPC HHGP codes.
+Notably, previous research has demonstrated that HHGP codes exhibit good soundness and confinement, making them single-shot correctable against adversarial errors~\cite{campbell2019theory,Quintavalle2021single}.
+These soundness and confinement properties induce a lower bound on the energy barrier.
+However, we demonstrate that this bound is not optimal.
+Our approach, based on analyzing logical operator structures, provides a tighter characterization of the energy landscape for HHGP codes.

 To guide the reader, our paper is structured as follows.
-In Sec.~\ref{sec:preliminaries}, we review the concepts of soundness, confinement, energy barrier, expander code and HHGP codes.
-We then show formally how confinement induces a lower bound of energy barrier in Sec.~\ref{sec:confinement_and_energy_barrier}, and use the confinement result in Ref.~\cite{Quintavalle2021single} to give an energy barrier lower bound for 3D hypergraph product codes.
-In Sec.~\ref{sec:tensor_product_code_and_its_energy_barrier}, we provide an energy barrier lower bound for tensor product codes, as formally stated in Lemma~\ref{lemma:energy_barrier_of_tensor_product_codes}.
-This lower bound serves as a foundation for proving the energy barrier lower bound of LDPC HHGP codes.
-Finally, by analyzing the structure of logical operators of HHGP codes and applying Lemma~\ref{lemma:energy_barrier_of_tensor_product_codes}, we derive improved energy barrier lower bounds for 3D and 4D hypergraph product codes in Sec.~\ref{sec:energy_barrier_of_3d_hgp} and Sec.~\ref{sec:energy_barrier_of_4d_hgp}, respectively.
-These bounds, formally presented in Theorem~\ref{thm:energy_barrier_3d_hgp} and Theorem~\ref{thm:energy_barrier_4d_hgp}, are shown to relate directly to the distances of the underlying classical codes.
+In Sec.~\ref{sec:preliminaries}, we review key concepts including soundness, confinement, energy barrier and HHGP codes.
+In Sec.~\ref{sec:confinement_and_energy_barrier}, we formally demonstrate how confinement induces a lower bound on energy barriers and use the confinement results from Ref.~\cite{Quintavalle2021single} to establish an energy barrier lower bound for 3D hypergraph product codes.
+Then, in Sec.~\ref{sec:tensor_product_code_and_its_energy_barrier}, we provide an energy barrier lower bound for tensor product codes, as formally stated in Lemma~\ref{lemma:energy_barrier_of_tensor_product_codes}.
+This lower bound serves as a key insight for proving the energy barrier lower bound of LDPC HHGP codes.
+Finally, by analyzing the structure of logical operators of HHGP codes and applying Lemma~\ref{lemma:energy_barrier_of_tensor_product_codes}, we derive energy barrier lower bounds for 3D and 4D hypergraph product codes in Sec.~\ref{sec:energy_barrier_of_3d_hgp} and Sec.~\ref{sec:energy_barrier_of_4d_hgp}, respectively.
+These bounds, presented in Theorem~\ref{thm:energy_barrier_3d_hgp} and Theorem~\ref{thm:energy_barrier_4d_hgp}, relate directly to the distances of the underlying classical codes.